OpenDigitalCC/hps-system/DOCUMENTATION/190-HPS-Design/hps-network-topology.md

 The HPS network design uses **VLAN abstraction at the infrastructure level** combined with **VXLAN overlays for customer networks**.
 This creates a clear separation:

 **HPS Infrastructure Networks**
-: Predefined VLANs (10, 20, 31, 32+) for management, VXLAN transport, and storage, mapped to physical interfaces based on deployment stage.
+: Predefined VLANs (10, 20, 31, 32+) for management, VXLAN transport, and storage, mapped to physical interfaces based on deployment profile.

 **Customer Networks**
 : VXLAN overlays (VNI 1000+) providing isolated layer-2 domains spanning all host types (KVM, Docker, physical).